 Why Does My Tattoo Sting?

-Stinging, itching, and irritation are normal with the skin becoming tender.
-After the procedure, you will experience mild swelling, slight redness, flaking, and soreness, regardless of what you do.
-There are, however, one or two ways to make the tattooing process more comfortable by toning down those painful stinging sensations.
+Stinging, itching and irritation are normal symptoms as the skin becomes tender.
+After the procedure, you will experience mild swelling, slight redness, flaking and soreness, regardless of what you do.
+There are, however, one or two ways to tone down those painful stinging sensations and make the tattooing process more comfortable.

 Stinging During The Tattoo